Rozmir-Rohi/witchery-wolf-altar-replacement/README.md

 <strong>elifoster</strong> - The source code for his mod "Witchery Patch" helped me understand how to use ASM to specifically modify Witchery code (https://github.com/elifoster/WitcheryPatch).
 This asset was used under the MIT license.

-<strong>Technocoder</strong> - Their blog taught me how to properly add manifest data for mods using the build.gradle file (https://blog.techno.fish/minecraft-forge-coremod-tutorial/).
+<strong>Technocoder</strong> - Their blog taught me how to properly add manifest data through the build.gradle file for mods that use ASM (https://blog.techno.fish/minecraft-forge-coremod-tutorial/).

 ## Use of anatawa12's Fork of ForgeGradle 1.2 within Project: